Do I Have ADHD?

 Many people see these quotes and think, “wait… that’s me.”

-In counseling, we sort through what you’re experiencing and figure out whether an ADHD evaluation in Gainesville is the right next step.
+In counseling, we sort through what you’re experiencing and discuss whether a formal ADHD evaluation is something you’d like to pursue.

 The Adult ADHD Self-Report Scale

-If you’ve been struggling with focus, organization, procrastination, or restlessness, the ASRS is one of the quickest ways to see whether your symptoms match common ADHD patterns.
+If you’ve been struggling with focus, organization, procrastination, or restlessness, the ASRS is a quick way to check whether your symptoms resemble common ADHD-related patterns (Study, 2025).
 It doesn’t diagnose ADHD on its own, but it can give you helpful insight before you decide whether to pursue a full evaluation.

 Why this matters

-The ASRS is widely used because it’s quick, research-based, and closely reflects the ADHD criteria used by psychologists and medical providers.
+The ASRS is widely used because it’s quick, research-based, and aligns with common adult ADHD symptom patterns used in clinical assessment.

-If the screening suggests ADHD is likely, the next step is a full evaluation that looks at childhood history, daily functioning, and rules out other causes like anxiety, depression, or sleep issues.
+If the screening suggests similarities with ADHD-related patterns, the next step is a full evaluation that looks at childhood history, daily functioning, and rules out other causes like anxiety, depression, or sleep issues.

 How it works